mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

     function cast_dependency(depend: dict)

-        Will cast an dict-structure to the depend
+        Will cast a dict-structure to the depend
         :param depend: the depend dict
         :return: the parsed mod.Mod.ModDependency-object